Stage 3 Water Supply Shortage Extended Through 2018 & 2019

 On April 7, 2017 California Governor Jerry Brown issued Executive Order B-40-17 ending the drought stage of emergency in all California Counties, except Fresno, Kings, Tulare, and Tuolumne where where emergency drinking water projects will continue to help address diminished groundwater supplies.
 It maintains water reporting requirements and prohibitions on wasteful practices.

-The order was built on actions taken in Executive Order B-37-16, "Making Conservation a Way of Life" which remains in effect.
-The Governor’s latest drought-related executive order established a new water use efficiency framework for California.
+The Governor’s latest drought-related executive order, Executive Order B-37-16, "Making Conservation a Way of Life" established a new water use efficiency framework for California.
 Soquel Creek Water District is already meeting or exceeding the governor's orders due to our long-term groundwater shortage.
 The District sends required monthly reports to the State.

 Stage 3 Water Shortage Links and Resources